 Linear equations and functions, systems of equations, quadratic equations and functions, functions and graphs, polynomial and rational functions, exponentials and logarithmic functions, and conic sections.
 Prerequisite: acceptable placement score or successful completion of 091.
+Students who successfully completed 091 are required to take 081 as a co-requisite.
 QL